duleorlovic/blog/_posts/2018-01-22-minitests-rails.markdown

 ~~~

-Stub works also with some custom doubles mock
+Stub works also with some custom doubles mock.
+You can define singleton method
+on mock `def mock.apply; end` but can not use other methods or variables... in
+this case use `mock.expect :method, return_value`

 ~~~
 # test/models/user_test.rb